Information about your trip

 If the individual with reduced mobility has a disability, he/she must communicate this upon arrival at the port and FRS staff will organise their transfer onto the boat.
 Moreover, we have lifts/hoists to get to and from the hold and passenger area.

-If you need more information about how to get to any of our ports, or about the means of transport available to get to any of them, we will tell you the information about each one in the section about our ports.
+If you need more information about how to get to any of our ports, or about the means of transport available to get to any of them, we will inform you about each one in the section about our ports.

 Your rights as a passenger include the following: